-Credit card fraud is a blanket term that is used to describe a range of financial crimes that involve a credit card and some form of lie, theft, or misuse.
-Credit card fraud cases can be incredibly simple or incredibly complex, depending on the circumstances of the fraud in question.
+Credit card fraud is a general term that describes a range of financial crimes involving a credit card and some form of lie, theft, or misuse.
+Credit card fraud cases can range from simple to complex, depending on the circumstances of the details of the case.

 What Are the Types of Credit Card Fraud?

-- Card Alteration: Card alteration is when you physically alter a credit card.
+- Credit Card Alteration: Card alteration is when you physically alter a credit card.
 For example, you may add a magnetic strip to the card to change its coding.
-It is also considered card alteration when you increase the credit limit on a card without the card owner’s permission.
+Card alteration can also happen when you increase the credit limit on a card without the card owner’s permission.

-- Card Theft: Credit card theft also comes in several forms itself.
-It could be taking a credit card without the owner’s consent; signing a credit card without being authorized to do so; accepting a mistakenly delivered card; manufacturing a counterfeit card; buying a card from a non-issuer; or accepting a credit card as security on a debt.
-If you have more than two stolen credit cards on your person, New Jersey law presumes that you have committed credit card theft.
+- Credit Card Theft: Credit card theft also comes in several forms itself.
+It could be taking a credit card without the owner’s consent, signing a credit card without authorization, accepting a mistakenly delivered card, manufacturing a counterfeit card, buying a card from a non-issuer, or accepting a credit card as security on a debt.
+If you are arrested and have more than two stolen credit cards.
+New Jersey law presumes that you have committed credit card theft.

-- Skimming: This is committed by using a device to steal credit card information.
+- Credit Skimming: Using a device to steal credit card information is called skimming.
 This type of crime often happens in retail or restaurants where a staff member can use a skimmer on the card while they use it to complete the customer’s transaction.

-- Account Takeover: This is the crime of obtaining another person’s personal information to obtain a credit card in the cardholder’s name by reporting a change of address or reporting the original card as stolen.
+- Identity Theft or Account Takeover: This crime occurs when you obtain another person’s personal information to get a credit card in the cardholder’s name by reporting a change of address or the original card as stolen.

 - Fraudulent Application: Lying to obtain a credit card is illegal.
-Providing inaccurate information for the purpose of getting a card could mean lying about income, your name, or using inauthentic pieces of identification.
+Providing inaccurate information to get a card could mean lying about income, your name, or using inauthentic pieces of identification.

 What Are the Penalties for Credit Card Fraud in New Jersey?

-There is also another penalty, though not one that is handed out by our legal system.
-A credit card fraud conviction will stay on your record unless it is expunged.
-This might not seem very important at first glance but it can mean the difference between getting a job or not getting a job.
-An employer may ask for a criminal record check, see the conviction, and consider you untrustworthy for employment at their company.
-This is not a legal penalty but one that could be just as damaging as jail time or a fine.
+Additionally, a credit card fraud arrest and conviction will stay on your record unless it is expunged.
+A criminal history can mean the difference between getting a job and not.
+An employer may ask for a criminal record check, see the arrest or conviction, and consider you untrustworthy for employment at their company because of the fraudulent nature of the crime.

-What Defenses Are there for a Credit Card Fraud Charge?
+What are the Defenses for a Credit Card Fraud Charge?

-There are a number of potential defenses that could be used, such as:
+Several potential defenses could be used, such as:

-- You Are a Victim of Identity Theft: If your information was stolen and used to obtain a credit card with false information, then you are truly a victim in this situation as well.
+- You Are a Victim of Identity Theft: If your information was stolen and used to obtain a credit card with false information.

-- You Believed You Were Authorized: If you believed that you were authorized to use the card, you might not be guilty of a crime but simply just an awkward misunderstanding.
+- You Believed You Were Authorized: If you believed you were authorized to use the card

-- You Were Coerced: If you were acting under threat of harm then you are also a victim in this case and those threatening you are the real criminals.
+- You Were Coerced: If you were acting under threat of harm.

 I’ve Been Accused of Credit Card Fraud, What Do I Do Now?